ray2day/ray2day/README.md

 Hello and welcome to my GitHub,

-Let me introduce myself: I’m Raymond van Hoorn (aka ray2day) .NET developer and graphic designer.
+Let me introduce myself: I’m Raymond van Hoorn (aka ray2day) .NET developer and (former) graphic designer.

 For my development skills: In December 2021 I graduated post bachelor C# programming at Avans+ hoge school (HBO).
 Next to that I am doing a lot of self-study to improve my C# and .NET coding skills.
 At the moment I am working as volunteer in a team on a project of social interest.
 This will take until November.
-Next to gaining work experience, I got the opportunity to obtain some certificates.
+Next to gaining work experience, I got the opportunity to obtain some important certificates.
 Recently I passed my Scrum (PSM I) exam.
-In the near future I hope to obtain some Microsoft certificates also.
+In the near future I hope to obtain some other certificates also.

 For my graphic skills: I am an expert using software like Adobe Indesign, Photoshop, Illustrator and the PDF-workflow.
 Also a specialist in the printing industry with an enormous practical experience and knowledge of offset-, silk screen- and digital printing.
 Next to that I have a lot of experience in packaging and setting up color management and print production planning systems and workflows.
 My strenght is my technical knowledge and interest.